 In Vermont, the seasons unravel at a leisurely pace.
 You can watch the glory days of summer slowly morph from lake vistas and maple creemees to the unparalleled foliage of a New England autumn.
 Winter, and all its thrills of chasing down pristine, powdery slopes, thaws into the promise of bloom — and sugaring season.

-But regardless of season, Vermont shines brightest outdoors — a fact that’s especially pertinent in the COVID era.
+But regardless of season, Vermont shines brightest outdoors.
 With a trove of 55 state parks, 20 alpine and 30 cross-country resorts, and numerous outdoor events throughout the year, the state has long been a magnet for meditative Instagram strollers, hikers searching for a good adrenaline rush, or just those in the mood for some chill, family fun.
 And passionate foodies?
 Days could be spent at orchards and farms apple-picking, maple-tasting, and cheese-sampling.
-All socially distanced now, of course.

 But let’s go beyond the vibrant fall leaves and shelves of pure maple syrup — here’s how to take in the Green Mountain State across the year, in all its glorious, unraveling colors.